iankorf/MCB185/course/unit0-unix.md

 programming.
 Some programming languages are built-in (e.g. Perl) but Python is not by default.
 Git Bash feels very similar to Cygwin but software installation is slightly more complex.

-### Windows Subsystem for Linux ###

-The official Microsoft solution for running Linux is called the Windows Subsystem for Linux (WSL).
-The upside of WSL is that it is the official Microsoft product.
-Most of the time it works great.
-It uses less resources than a VM, so your actual and virtual computers will be faster with WSL.
-The downside of WSL is the Windows and Linux filesystems do not play well together.
-When Windows programs save files in the Linux filesystem, some permissions may get reset (meaning you can't read or write files until until you `chmod`).
-It can be very annoying.
-As WSL matures, it may become the best way to run Linux on Windows.
-From WSL, your Windows C drive is conveniently mounted at `/mnt/c`.
-Finding your Linux filesystem root from Windows is not so easy.

 ### Raspberry Pi ###